jcaffey/dotfiles/README.md

 3. Install nerd font
 4. Install powerline font
 5. Install spaceship
+  git clone https://github.com/denysdovhan/spaceship-prompt.git "$ZSH_CUSTOM/themes/spaceship-prompt"
+  ln -s "$ZSH_CUSTOM/themes/spaceship-prompt/spaceship.zsh-theme" "$ZSH_CUSTOM/themes/spaceship.zsh-theme"
 6. Install homebrew
 7. brew install stow
+NOTE: you need a bash installed and available in your $PATH for my tmux config to work correctly.
+If you are on MacOS Catalina, you can just `brew install bash`
+Install tmux `brew install tmux`
+Clone TPM repository `git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm` `prefix + I` to install plugins

-need env variables for things like fonts, paths, etc...
+Now you can `prefix + ctrl-s` to save your session between reboots or just let tmux continuum save it for you every 15 minutes.
+Vim sessions will automatically be restored if you are using my config via vim-obsession. need env variables for things like fonts, paths, etc...

 Manage dotfiles with GNU stow